lf-edge/eve/docs/ECO-METADATA.md

 This can be done using a POST to `/eve/v1/tpm/signer` endpoint.
 The maximum support size is 64 kbytes.
-The returned object is binary with protobuf message of type `AuthContainer` carrying the signature with the embedded posted payload.
+The returned object is binary with protobuf message of type `AuthContainer` carrying the signature with the embedded posted payload (possibly encrypted).
 This protobuf message is specified in [OBJECT-SIGNING](https://github.com/lf-edge/eve-api/tree/main/OBJECT-SIGNING.md).